ndrnmnk/DeadRTSP/README.md

 supporting both TCP and UDP, and capable of serving multiple clients simultaneously.

 > [!IMPORTANT]
-> This is a live RTSP server, meaning that commands like PAUSE, RESUME and SEEK are not available
+> This server supports seeking only with clients that use RTCP.
+This means, that clients like MPV won't seek correctly

 ### Features

 - Supports all FFmpeg-compatible video formats (but video needs to have audio)
 - TCP and UDP streaming modes
 - Multiple simultaneous clients
+- Supports pausing and seeking

 ###  VLC Desktop wouldn't work properly - it uses some custom RTSP dialect.
 Tested successfully with other players